EntropySynthetica/Obsidian/Notes/Git/Git Cheat Sheet.md

 5. commit with `git commit -m 'Comments go here'`
 6. Add remote repo with `git remote add origin <repositoryURL>`
 7. Verify it with `git remote -v`
-8. Sync back to github with `git push origin master`
+8. Sync back to github with `git push origin main`

 ### Branch a repo